 To take advantage of the Career Center as a first-year student...

 - Fill out your Handshake Profile & Career Interests.
-Handshake will help you get internships!
-By filling out your profile, you provide the Career Center staff with details on your industry, academic, and personal interests, which inform the types of employer information sessions, career treks, workshops, and emergent opportunities they'll send to you.
+Handshake is here to help you get internships!
+By filling out your profile, you provide the '68 Center staff with details on your industry, academic, and personal interests, which inform the types of employer information sessions, career treks, workshops, and emergent opportunities they'll send to you.

-- Register & Connect with Alums via EphLink.
-As a Williams student, you're part of a network of 25k+ alums positively impacting the world in just about every field imaginable.
-Better yet - the Career Center has designed a tool to help you better tap this network and connect you with people who specifically want to help YOU.
-Register for EphLink and send a message to an alum you'd like to speak to.
+- Register & Connect with Alumni via EphLink.
+As a Williams student, you're part of a network of 25k+ alumni positively impacting the world in just about every field imaginable.
+Better yet - the '68 Center has designed a tool to help you better tap this network and connect you with people who specifically want to help YOU.
+Register for EphLink and start connecting with alumni.

 Any other helpful tips about life at Williams?